-Certificates of Participation - 2003 Lease Revenue Refunding 2006 Water Revenue Bonds d.
+Certificates of Participation - 2003 Lease Revenue Refunding, the 2006 Water Revenue Bonds, and the 2015 Water System Refunding Bonds d.
 Budgetary Reporting e.
 Reconciliation of Government-Wide and Fund Financial Statements

 When both restricted and unrestricted resources are available for use, it is the government's policy to use restricted resources first, and then unrestricted resources as they are needed.